jmoz/django-twitter-oauth/README.markdown

 TWITTER_AUTH_AUTHENTICATED - the named url pattern of where you are sent when you are redirected back after being authenticated by twitter or if you try to access a page once you are already logged in.

-I've added a TwitterUserProfile.py file that you can extend in your application to add supplemental user profile fields.
-If you don't require anything extra, you can uncomment the commented out parts in TwitterUserProfile, uncomment what's in twitter_auth/models/__init_.py and add AUTH_PROFILE_MODULE = "twitter_auth.TwitterUserProfile" to your settings.py.
+I've added a TwitterAuthUserProfile.py file that you can extend in your application to add supplemental user profile fields.
+If you don't require anything extra, you can extend TwitterAuthUserProfile and leave it blank.
+If you are specifying a Meta inner class, set abstract = False.
+At the bottom of your app specific profile class, put:

-If you do, extend TwitterUserProfile in your app's models and be sure to set the AUTH_PROFILE_MODULE in you settings.py to the extended class and copy over the commented out Meta class from TwitterUserProfile and edit the 'app_label' entry to match your app label (if you are not using model.py  ).
+  def create_user_profile(sender, instance, created, **kwargs): if created: profile, created = <YOUR_APP_PROFILE>.objects.get_or_create(user=instance)

+  post_save.connect(create_user_profile, sender=User)

 Now you should be good to go!